Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

 You can also host the website on Github.com.
 To do this, you'll want to create an SSH key for transferring files to and from Github.com.
 On a Mac you can `follow this guide to generate an SSH key <https://coolestguidesontheplanet.com/create-a-ssh-private-and-public-key-in-osx-10-11/>`_.
 This guide shows you how to create the .ssh directory, protect the .ssh directory, and then copy the public key to another computer.
-For Github.com you go to your account setting (top right corner of Github.com page after you sign in) and you go to *Settings*.
+For Github.com you go to your account *Settings* (top right corner of Github.com page after you sign in).
 Then click on *SSH and GPG keys*.
-Click the *New SSH key* button and past your public key into that directory.
+Click the *New SSH key* button and paste your public key into that directory.

 On a Windows machine, you need to `install git bash from here <https://git-scm.com/downloads>`_.
 Then you can `follow the directions here <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-windows>`_